 - Invasive aquatic species: Ballast water (U.S. Dept of Agriculture)

 - Aquatic Invasive Species (Michigan Dept. of Environmental Quality)

 - Aquatic Invasive Species (Minnesota Sea Grant)

-- Ballast Water Control (Michigan Dept. of Environmental Quality)
+- Ballast Water Program (Michigan Dept. of Environmental Quality)

 - Invasive Species (Wisconsin Dept. of Natural Resources)

 - Invasive Species Program (Minnesota Dept. of Natural Resources)